ihe-k/Pneumonia-Risk-and-Misinformation-Impact-on-Health-Seeking-Behaviours/README.md

 * Misinformation Exposure: The extent of a patient's exposure to false health information (e.g., 'you do not need to see a doctor for a cough')
 * Care-Seeking Behaviour: The likelihood a patient will seek care (updated dynamically).

 Clinicians interact with patients to increase trust and reduce misinformation.
 Patient behaviour evolves based on rules as well as randomness.
-The goal of this model is to understand the ways that misinformation affects care-seeking behaviour especially under various conditions like symptom severity, exposure to health misinformation, location (urband and rural) as well as trust in clinicians.
+The goal of this model is to understand the ways that misinformation affects care-seeking behaviour especially under various conditions like symptom severity, exposure to health misinformation, location (urban and rural) as well as trust in clinicians.
 Each time step, a patient updates their internal state:

 * Misinformation decreases care-seeking
 * Trust and high symptom severity increases care-seeking